getflywheel/local-cli/README.md

 CLI for [Local](https://localwp.com), the #1 local WordPress development tool.

 ⚠️ **Note:** This CLI is experimental and commands/arguments are subject to change.
+If you have questions, feature ideas, or general comments about the future of Local CLI, we encourage you to [submit an Issue on GitHub](https://github.com/getflywheel/local-cli/issues).

 [![Version](https://img.shields.io/npm/v/@getflywheel/local-cli.svg)](https://npmjs.org/package/@getflywheel/local-cli)
 [![License](https://img.shields.io/npm/l/@getflywheel/local-cli.svg)](https://github.com/getflywheel/local-cli/blob/master/package.json)